Igi11111/ArqOS/README.md

 🖥️ Installer<br/>

-ArqOS uses a customized version of the Linexin Installer, originally developed by Linexy.
+ArqOS uses a customized version of the Linexin Installer, originally developed by Petexy/Linexy.

 Changes include: